 - of surrounding designated sites.
 It is anticipated that the work proposed here (blocking drains and rewetting cutaway peatlands) will not have any flooding impacts on adjacent land. - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
+While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures to be reviewed and adapted.
 If this occurs, rehabilitation measures will be reviewed and adapted.
-An archaeological impact assessment of the proposed rehabilitation at Clonad Bog is being carried out (Appendix IX).
-There are several known archaeological features.
-Rehabilitation in these zones has been avoided or amended (e.g. location of peat barriers adjusted) to avoid or minimise impact to any archaeological features (Figure 8.3 & Appendix X). - Public Rights of Way.
+An archaeological impact assessment of the proposed rehabilitation at Clonad Bog was carried out (Appendix XII).
+There are four known archaeological features.
+Rehabilitation in these zones has been avoided or amended (e.g. location of peat barriers adjusted) to avoid or minimise impact to any archaeological features (Figure 8.5 & Appendix XII). - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
 In some instances, depending upon previous land-uses and management, alternative solutions may be required.
-These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here. - Irish Water pipeline.
-The proposed Irish Water Shannon Pipeline corridor also traverses Clonad Bog.
-This project is in the pre-planning stage.
-The footprint of the Irish Pipeline corridor crosses through the centre of the site and runs along the north-east margin.
-It is expected that the enhanced rehabilitation measures planned for Clonad will be carried out before the proposed construction of any pipeline.
-It is not proposed to carry out any rehabilitation within the corridor in advance of the proposed Irish Water project.
-It is expected that this footprint will be rehabilitated after the construction of the proposed pipeline.
+These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here. - Proposed Water Supply Project Eastern and Midlands Region (Irish Water).
+This proposed Irish Water Project that is currently in the pre-planning stage also traverses the eastern side of Clonad Bog.
+It is expected that the enhanced rehabilitation measures planned for Clonad will be carried out in advance of the construction of the pipeline, which is still subject to planning consent.
+Bord na Móna do not propose to carry out any rehabilitation works within the footprint of the proposed Water Supply Project Eastern and Midlands Region until a decision has been made by the relevant authorities in relation to the statutory consent applications for the project.
+It is expected that the footprint of the corridor will be rehabilitated post the construction of the proposed Water Supply Project Eastern and Midlands Region.
+This zone is expected to recolonise naturally during this period.